DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/teaching-as-a-career/career-progression.md

 ## Taking on more responsibility

-Whether it’s during your time as an early career teacher, or at other stages in your career, you can take on more responsibility to help progress your career.
+Whether it’s during your time as an early career teacher, or at other stages in your career, you can take on more responsibility to help you progress and develop.

 ### Pastoral care roles

 Pastoral care in schools is about looking after the emotional and physical wellbeing of pupils.
-Pastoral care roles such as form tutors or [special educational needs co-ordinator (SENCO)](/life-as-a-teacher/age-groups-and-specialisms/special-educational-needs), are great ways to progress your career and develop new skills.
+Pastoral care roles such as form tutors or [special educational needs co-ordinators (SENCO)](/life-as-a-teacher/age-groups-and-specialisms/special-educational-needs), are great ways to progress your career and develop new skills.

 They give you the opportunity to be the link between all aspects of a pupil's education.
 You’ll help bring together classroom teachers, senior leadership, parents, carers, extended family and the wider community, to ensure pupils get the support they need.